annettelam/2800-202310-DTC12/README.md

 - The recommendations are then displayed in a card format.
 - The component also includes a "Clear" button to reset the input fields and clear the recommendations.

-**suggestions**: Contains files related to suggestions for improving the application.

-- The "Suggestions" component is a React component that displays attractions and a packing list based on the user's saved flight and travel destination.
-- It requires the user to be logged in.
-It fetches attractions and the city name from the server using an HTTP POST request.
-The fetched attractions are displayed in a grid layout, with each attraction showing an image and its name.
-- If there are no attractions available, a message is displayed.
-The component also includes a heading for the packing list section.
-- The component uses Chakra UI for styling and includes a background image.

 <br>

 # Backend